 Factors to consider in replacing an insole

-Type of material.
 Insoles are made of varying materials from fabric, foam, leather, gel, and even moldable shoe insoles.
-It is general language that fabric insoles don’t last longer than those made of other durable materials.
+It is a general language that fabric insoles don’t last longer than those made of other durable materials.

-Frequency.
-Replacing insoles depend on the deterioration rate and the intensity rate of their use.
+Replacing insoles depends on the deterioration rate and the intensity rate of their use.
 Insoles that are worn all day tend to wear earlier than normal.

-Type of activities performed.
 For instance, running is a demanding sport.
-One mistake in choosing insoles will risk you to danger.
+One mistake in choosing insoles will risk you danger.
 There are recommendations that you change your insoles after a certain number of miles.
 Typically, they range from 400-1000 miles.